-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of commen URL (If r h h response/attendan comments received ts not accepted applicable се and reasons) 7 Public Meeting Non-English A public meeting Meeting attendees identified No comments were Speaking - Specify and presentation a number of community not accepted. other language: was held on needs, some related to the Spanish November 27, 2017 specific needs of the Hispanic from 5:30-7:00 PM community in Dunkirk: more Residents of at the Community English as a second language Public and Room at Smith course offerings, more safe Assisted Housing Court Apartments, a and accessible recreation Public Housing options for children, better facility, solicit input public transportation options, on community and more outreach and needs and the 2018- accessibility related to 2020 Consolidated available service programs Plan.
-Three from the City and local non- community profits.
-A number of these members attended comments echoed comments the meeting, only we had received at previous one of whom spoke meetings.
+Sort Orde Mode of Outreac h Target of Outreac h Summary of response/attendan Summary of comments received Summary of commen ts not accepted URL (If applicable

+' " " ce comments received and reasons)

+7 Public Meeting Non-English A public meeting Meeting attendees identified No comments were

+Speaking - Specify and presentation a number of community not accepted.

+other language: was held on needs, some related to the

+Spanish November 27, 2017 specific needs of the Hispanic

+from 5:30-7:00 PM community in Dunkirk: more

+Residents of at the Community English as a second language

+Public and Room at Smith course offerings, more safe

+Assisted Housing Court Apartments, a and accessible recreation

+Public Housing options for children, better

+facility, solicit input public transportation options,

+on community and more outreach and

+needs and the 2018- accessibility related to

+2020 Consolidated available service programs

+Plan.
+Three from the City and local non-

+community profits.
+A number of these

+members attended comments echoed comments

+the meeting, only we had received at previous

+one of whom spoke meetings.

 English.
+A Spanish

+translator was also

+present at the

+meeting.